 As part of the prize, I got a basket of all types of sun-dried tomato goodies.
 The basket included sun-dried tomatoes in oil, smoked sun-dried tomatoes in a baggy, a mini recipe book, sun-dried tomato pesto and more.
 So needless to say, I have a lot of sun-dried tomatoes and I need to figure out what to do with all of them.
 P.S. keep your eyes peeled for future recipes with sun dried tomatoes!

 Love sun-dried tomatoes?
 Try out this dipping oil from World Market…I LOVE World Market.
 Learn more about that love affair in this Baked Chicken Thighs post!

 In order to make use of all the sun-dried tomatoes, I made this easy 5 minute spread.
 I’m calling it a spread here, but you could really use it in a multitude of ways…more on that below.
 If you use it as a spread, it makes a great afternoon snack.
-Most weeks Tim gets multigrain crackers from Trader Joe’s to eat with cheddar and pepperoni (he gets turkey pepperoni as a healthy swap!).
-The other day I put this spread on there for him with the cheese and crackers and pepperoni and it took that snack to a whole new level!
-If you’re looking to amp up your afternoon snack, I highly recommend using this as a spread or dip.
+If you’re looking to amp up your afternoon cheese and crackers snack, I highly recommend using this as a spread or dip.

 So what else can you use this spread for?

 As I mentioned it’s super multipurpose.
 So yes, you can use it as a spread on crackers, but you can also use it in these ways: